ishibaki/symmetry_paper/manuscript/3_procedures.md

 ## Live Imaging and laterality score

 Dechorionized *Drosophila* embryos were placed on grape juice agar plates.
-Early stage 12 embryos of the appropriate genotype were selected under florescence microscopy and mounted dorsal side up on double sticky tape on slide glasses.
+Early stage 12 embryos of the appropriate genotype were selected under fluorescence microscopy and mounted dorsal side up on double sticky tape on slide glasses.
 We added oxygen-permeable Halocarbon oil 27 (Sigma, USA), and overlaid a coverslip of regular thickness over the embryos using 0.17-0.25 mm-thick coverslips as spacers.
 We imaged embryos with a scanning laser confocal microscope, LSM 880 (Carl Zeiss, Germany).
-After the live imaging, the embyors were cultured at $25^{\circ} \mathrm{C}$ for 3 hours, and evaluated the rotational direction of the hindgut.
+After the live imaging, the embryors were cultured at $25^{\circ} \mathrm{C}$ for 3 hours and evaluated the rotational direction of the hindgut.
-When the hindgut rotated in counter-clockwise direction or in clockwise direction, we scored 1 or 0, respectively as laterality score.
+When the hindgut rotated in a counter-clockwise direction or clockwise direction, we scored 1 or 0, respectively as laterality score.
-When the hindgut did not rotate, we evaluated the laterality scorea as 0.5.
+When the hindgut did not rotate, we evaluated the laterality score as 0.5.

 ## Analysis of cell chirality index